j-d-b/kcus.org/README.md

 **Note** ImageminPlugin does not run in the development environment which makes build time insanely faster.

 ## Netlify
-The `prod` branch of this repository represents the current live site, hosted with netlify.
-A new build is triggered on every push to this branch.
+The `master` branch of this repository represents the current live site, hosted with Netlify.
+A new build is triggered on every PR merge to this branch.

 ## Key Features
 * Vanilla JavaScript powered SPA, client-side routing with the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)